jzuhone/pyxsim/doc/source/instruments.rst

 * The field of view and angular resolution of the observation is the same as the unconvolved events (e.g., whatever they are from the particular data object you generated the events from).
-No rebinning of the event positions based on actual values of the field of view and/or angular resolution of the telescope is performed.
+No binning of the event positions based on actual values of the field of view and/or angular resolution of the telescope is performed.
 * The spectral response and effective area are position-independent.